-It is only by knowing a little about the history of the region that we can appreciate where many of the towns and villages of the Pyrénées Orientales got their names.
+Finding out a little about the history of the region can teach us where many of the towns and villages of the Pyrénées Orientales got their names.

 Architectural digs around Millas and Le Boulou have found tools dating back about a million years, proving that a population of ’homo erectus’ existed so far back.